Internet-Draft CoAP pubsub December 2024

 A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific parameters.
 This is done in order to retrieve part of the current topic resource.

-If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.
+If requirements are defined for the client to read the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.

 The response payload is a CBOR map, whose possible entries are specified in Section 2.2 and use the same abbreviations defined in Section 4.